pydanny/daniel.feldroy.com/pages/books/everyone-dies-sample.md

 # Chapter 1 \- Aaron

 Aaron grinned.

 He had gotten this far, beating out larger men.
 His wiry strength was the result of a youth spent training to use the most powerful bows.
 He squatted down, wrapped his arms around the small boulder, and pulled it into his bare chest.
 He grunted and pushed his legs straight while carefully arching his back just a tad.
 He took a step forward, lifting the rock over the bar, and let go.
 He took a step back, lifted his arms, and drank in the roar of the crowd.

 “Move out of the way,” growled the next contestant.
-He was a giant, bald, blocky figure of a man whose bare chest revealed a powerful body.
+He was a giant, bald, blocky figure of a man with  a powerful body.
 His craggy face had a bent nose from too many hits, and his massive hands had fingers that hadn't healed correctly.
 Aaron knew him as Bram, a professional competitor in wrestling, staff fighting, and throwing.
 His technique for lifting the rock mirrored that of Aaron’s, as did his success.

 While the crowd cheered another man stepped forward.
 Aaron didn’t know him but recognized the strength in his workman’s frame.
 His face was ruddy and simple.
 He was also without a shirt, and his patched trousers were held up with a piece of old rope.
 He too made short work of the lifting rock, hefting it with explosive power.

 “We have a three-way tie!” shouted the judge when the crowd quieted down.
 “But we only have one prize.
 These three strong men will go more rounds until two of them can’t lift the boulder over the bar.”

 Aaron grinned once more at the crowd.
 Inside he felt some doubt about winning this event.
 Archery and murder were his trade, not lifting bodies or things the way the other two men clearly did.
-Besides, he had already won the archery contest, and had won a prize of coin already.
+Besides, he had already won the archery contest, and had scored of a prize of coin for himself.
 The day wouldn’t be a total waste.

 “You’re up,” said the judge, pointing a finger at Aaron.
 The archer thought of giving up, but then saw a pretty woman looking at him with eager eyes.
 He knew he was handsome and her attention might lead to something later.
 So he nodded and stepped forward.